 - Streamline messaging: Reduce email clutter by using tools designed for real-time updates.

-- Train your team: A great system only works if everyone knows how to use it effectively.
+- Train your team: A great communication setup only works if everyone knows how to use it effectively.

 - Prioritize security: Regularly review your communication tools for compliance with regulations.